Pragmatim/arpx/README.md

 # arpx
-Alpine Ruby with Prince XML intalled

-The base alpine ruby image with a default Prince XML + msttcorefonts install
+The base Alpine Ruby image with a default Prince XML + msttcorefonts install

 # Current Versions